 With Blackadder, Rowan Atkinson established himself as a master of bitingly acerbic sarcasm, sitting loftily above the idiots around him, delivering pithily trenchant putdowns in only the way that Ben Elton can write them.
 With the Mr Bean shorts, Atkinson set aside the caustic bite of British humour and ventured into physical slapstick.
 Mr Bean is almost a modern day descendent of someone like Charlie Chaplin the character rarely has dialogue and the comedy is almost entirely visual slapstick.
 Mr Bean is more akin to Chaplin put through the peculiar mercilessness of British college humour, wherein a basically absurd situation keeps being compounded further and further to the point that one is rolling on the floor at the cruelty of it.

-Johnny English certainly conducts a smart move over and above other Austin Powers imitators it hires two screenwriters that actually worked on the James Bond films Neal Purvis and Robert Wade who between them wrote The World is Not Enough (1999), Die Another Day (2002) and all of the Daniel Craig films.
+Johnny English certainly conducts a smart move over and above other Austin Powers imitators it hires two screenwriters that actually worked on the James Bond films Neal Purvis and Robert Wade who between them wrote The World is Not Enough (1999), Die Another Day (2002) and all of the Daniel Craig films, as well as the superb alternate history mini-series SS-GB (2017).
 The World is Not Enough was a well-above-average intelligence Bond film, one of the best series entries in some two decades.
 (Even so, the plot that Wade and Purvis come up with here is fairly far-fetched, even as these spy spoof films go).

 The one thing that does strike you about Johnny English is the sheer cultural vulgarity of the film the French are insulted, the Queen is forced to abdicate with one of her corgis being held at gunpoint, while the Archbishop of Canterbury has his bottom exposed in front of assembled dignitaries in Westminster Abbey.